Context RepoContext Repo Docs

 Context Repo offers two ways to search, and you can switch between them at any time using the toggle next to the search bar.

 Semantic search is the default mode.
-It uses AI embeddings to find content that's conceptually related to your query — even if the exact words don't match.
+It understands the meaning of your query and surfaces conceptually related content — even if the exact words don't match.
+(Under the hood, it uses AI embeddings to compare meaning rather than just keywords.)

 For example, searching "machine learning tutorials" could surface a document titled "Neural Network Training Guide" because the concepts are related.
 Semantic results include a relevance score (0 to 1) that indicates how closely each result matches your query.
 Higher scores mean stronger matches.